micmejia/bible-dump/AMPC/Genesis/Gen 4.md

-And Cain said to his brother, [^b]Let us go out to the field.
+And Cain said to his brother, Let us go out to the field.
 And when they were in the field, Cain rose up against Abel his brother and killed him.